MEET THE THERAPIST

 My name is Mary Anne Gunter.
 I am looking forward to meeting you!

 ~ I returned to college as an empty-nester, finishing my B.A. degree from Lyon College, the oldest college in the state of Arkansas, and regularly named to the well-respected Princeton Review.
-Lyon College has the distinction of about 99% of its graduates continuing on to masters and doctoral programs, and its pre-professional graduates are accepted into competitive law and medical schools at about twice the national average.
-My time at Lyon gave me the immeasurable benefit of being mentored for three years by an internationally-respected Fulbright Scholar, and I will be forever grateful for the critical thinking skills and sterling foundation in Psychology, Women's Studies, classic Philosophy, and Logic I received.
+Lyon College has the distinction of nearly all of its graduates continuing on to masters and doctoral programs.
+Lyon College's pre-professional graduates are accepted into highly competitive law and medical schools at about twice the national average.
+My time at Lyon gave me the immeasurable benefit of being mentored for three years by an internationally-respected author and Fulbright Scholar, and included study in Greece.
+I will be forever grateful for the critical thinking skills and sterling foundation in Psychology, Women's Studies, classic Philosophy, and Logic I received.

-~ M.S. degree in Marriage and Family Therapy from Harding University, a 60-hour masters program where I was inducted in the top ten percent of Harding into the Alpha Chi National College Honor Society, and sat for and passed both national licensing examinations before graduation.
+~ M.S. degree in Marriage and Family Therapy from Harding University, a graduate program where I was inducted in the top ten percent of Harding into the Alpha Chi National College Honor Society, and sat for and passed both national examinations before graduation.

-~ In the "ABD" ("All But Dissertation") phase of a Ph.D. program towards a doctorate with the University of Louisiana Monroe, where I was inducted into the Phi Kappa Phi National College Honor Society with a 4.0 GPA.
+~ Doctoral candidate towards a Ph.D. with the University of Louisiana Monroe, where I was inducted into the Phi Kappa Phi National College Honor Society with a 4.0 GPA.
 (DOCTORAL DISSERTATION TOPIC: Qualitative-phenomenological research study of ecosystemic issues surrounding the emic experiences, trauma, self-efficacy, and exposure to rehabilitative programs, i.e. parenting support, education, and mental health counseling of incarcerated mothers and their children).

-Dissertation topic accepted for poster presentation at annual state conference of Arkansas Public Health Association, Little Rock, AR April, 2020, and annual national conference of American Family Therapy Academy, Alexandria, VA June, 2020.
+Dissertation topic accepted for presentation at annual conference of Arkansas Public Health Association, Little Rock, AR September, 2020, and annual conference of American Family Therapy Academy, Alexandria, VA June, 2020.

 ~ Dually-licensed in the state of Arkansas as a Licensed Associate Marriage and Family Therapist (LAMFT), and Licensed Associate Counselor (LAC).